The triangulation complexity of fibred 3-manifolds: Parallelity bundles and generalised isotopy moves

 \subsection{Avoiding the interior of the generalised parallelity bundle}

 We have defined generalised isotopy moves.
-However, there is an important property that we would like them to satisfy.
-If $S$ is the initial normal or almost normal surface, and $\calB$ is a maximal generalised parallelity bundle for $M \cut S$, then we would like to ensure that for the sequence of surfaces arising from isotopy moves, each surface is disjoint from the interior of $\calB$.
+They are defined in terms of an initial normal or almost normal surface $S$ and a maximal generalised parallelity bundle $\calB$ for $M \cut S$.
+Note that as we perform the generalised isotopy moves, we obtain a sequence of surfaces, but we continue to work with the parallelity bundle $\calB$ for $M \cut S$ where $S$ is the initial surface.
+There is an important property that we would like these surfaces to satisfy.
+We would like to ensure that each surface in this sequence is disjoint from the interior of $\calB$.
 The following lemma nearly achieves this.
 It also places the moves into a convenient order.

-\begin{lemma}[Almost normal to normal, mostly disjoint $\calB$] Let $S$ be an almost normal surface that is transversely oriented.
+\begin{lemma}[Almost normal to normal, mostly disjoint from $\calB$] Let $S$ be an almost normal surface that is transversely oriented.
 Let $\calB$ be a maximal generalised parallelity bundle for the component of $M \cut S$ into which $S$ points.
-Then there is a sequence of generalised isotopy moves, all in the direction specified by the transverse orientation of $S$, taking $S$ to a normal surface, with the following properties: \begin{enumerate} \item If a generalised isotopy along an edge compression disc is performed, this is the first move of the sequence. \item If a tube compression or a parallelisation isotopy is performed, this is the only move of the sequence. \item If any compression isotopies are performed, these all take place at the end of the sequence. \item For each surface in the sequence before the compression isotopies, the surface is disjoint from the interior of each component of $\calB$, except possibly in a regular neighbourhood of the edge compression disc, where it is allowed to go a little into an annular component of $\calB$. \item From the second surface onwards, all surfaces in the sequence are nearly normal. \end{enumerate} \end{lemma}
+Then there is a sequence of generalised isotopy moves, all in the direction specified by the transverse orientation of $S$, taking $S$ to a normal surface, with the following properties: \begin{enumerate} \item If a generalised isotopy along an edge compression disc is performed, this is the first move of the sequence. \item If a tube compression or a parallelisation isotopy is performed, this is the only move of the sequence. \item If any compression isotopies are performed, these all take place at the end of the sequence. \item For each surface in the sequence before the compression isotopies, the surface is disjoint from the interior of each component of $\calB$, except possibly in a regular neighbourhood of the edge compression disc, where it is allowed to go a little into a component of $\calB$ that is an $I$-bundle over an annulus. \item From the second surface onwards, all surfaces in the sequence are nearly normal. \end{enumerate} \end{lemma}

 \begin{proof} Suppose first that the initial surface $S$ has a tubed piece, and the transverse orientation points into the tube.
 Then we perform a tube compression and end with a normal surface.
 Similarly, if $S$ admits a parallelisation isotopy, then we perform this and end with a normal surface.